Cloud 9 Relaxation

 Q: Where can I take my dog for recreation?

 A: You know the BEST place for you and your dog?
 Right here on Cloud 9 Farm.
 Play, swim in Peterson Pond, fetch in the open fields…just be happy that you brought your beloved pet to enjoy the mountains together.
 You will love all the hiking trails through the woods that you can take your canine on.
-On leash or off leash…it’s up to you.
+On leash or off leash…it’s at your own risk.

 Q: Are there any additional fees for pets?

 - $35 per/dog/stay/weekfor small dogs (under 25 lbs)

 - $50 per/dog/stay/week for large dogs (over 25 lbs)

 As one renter said, “I like that my dog gets worn out hiking so he doesn’t wake me up at 5:00 am for once!”

 We want common sense to guide you instead of a lot of “Do’s and Don’ts”

 - If your dog sheds a lot, please bring a pet brush and cast that “second dog” ball of fur to the wind.
 Brush your dog before you come, too.